 Physicochemical properties

-DDAC has specific physicochemical properties that make it effective in its various applications.
-It is water-soluble and dissolves easily, making it easy to apply in the form of aqueous solutions for cleaning and disinfection.
+DDAC possesses specific physicochemical properties that make it effective in its various applications.
+Soluble in water, it dissolves easily, facilitating its application as aqueous solutions for cleaning and disinfection.
 Its density at 20°C is 0.95 g/cm³, and it has a boiling point of 88°C and a flash point of 29°C. These characteristics allow its use in a variety of environments, including those requiring specific temperature conditions.

-As a quaternary ammonium compound , DDAC is a cationic surfactant, meaning that it reduces the surface tension between molecules.
-This property promotes its uniform dispersion on surfaces and allows it to penetrate the cell membranes of microorganisms, thus leading to their destruction.
-This surfactant action is particularly beneficial for its applications in the industrial sector, where disinfection of large surfaces is often required.
+As a quaternary ammonium compound , DDAC is a cationic surfactant, meaning it reduces the surface tension between molecules.
+This property promotes its uniform dispersion on surfaces and allows it to penetrate the cell membranes of microorganisms, leading to their destruction.
+This surfactant action is particularly beneficial for its applications in the industrial sector, where the disinfection of large areas is often required.

 Toxicological profile and handling precautions

-If accidentally ingested or comes into prolonged contact with skin, DDAC can cause serious adverse effects.
+Accidental ingestion or prolonged skin contact with DDAC can cause serious adverse effects.
 When handling, it is recommended to wear protective equipment such as gloves, safety glasses, and masks to avoid direct contact.
-DDAC should be stored in well-sealed containers in a cool, ventilated area, away from any source of heat or flame due to its flammability.
+DDAC should be stored in tightly sealed containers in a cool, well-ventilated area, away from heat and flames due to its flammability.

 Safety measures and transport procedures

-In terms of safety, DDAC is classified under several hazard pictograms, including those indicating that it is flammable, irritant, and toxic to aquatic organisms.
+In terms of safety, DDAC is classified under several hazard pictograms, including those indicating that it is flammable, irritating, and toxic to aquatic organisms.
 Handling precautions therefore include avoiding releases into the environment to limit the risk of water and soil contamination.
-For transport, DDAC is classified under UN 2920, which means that it must be packaged and transported according to strict standards to prevent any risks during transport.
+For transport, DDAC is classified under UN 2920, which means it must be packaged and transported according to strict standards to prevent any risk during transit.

 Regulations and residue limits (MRLs) for didecyldimethylammonium chloride